SCRAPPING THE EXTORTION ZONE

 Yes, there will be the option to scrap it, but there will also be other options including keeping it and changing certain aspects of it, like whether it should operate all day.
 But this will be an opportunity for everyone with experience of the extension to tell me whether they want to see it removed, improved or if they are simply unmoved.”

 On the 1st September 2008 the consultation was launched.
-The ABD issued a press release explaining why the consultation document was grossly misleading and advising people how to vote, and we submitted a full response to the consultation (see Western-
+The ABD issued a press release explaining why the consultation document was grossly misleading and advising people how to vote, and submitted a full response to the consultation (see Western-

 Note that the ABD co-

 On the 27th November 2008 the Mayor, Boris Johnson, announced that he was planning to scrap the Western Extension of the London Congestion Charge by 2010 after formal public consultation.
 There was a further consultation on this matter as part of the consultation on the Mayors Transport Strategy in 2010 and a final statutory consultation on it in May 2010 (and on other changes to the Congestion Charge scheme).
-The ABD submitted responses.

 The Mayor published his final decision on this matter on the 20th October 2010.